 The clear implication contained in these words is that Jesus was speaking of his death, burial, and resurrection.
 The chief sign displayed by God to any generation is the atoning death, burial, and resurrection of Jesus.
 All other miracles, signs, and wonders must be in that context and flow from that chief sign or they are invalid in terms of the proclamation of the Kingdom of God.
 The chief point of all Jesus’ miracles, signs, and wonders is that He declares that the one divine sign to that generation was Himself, the Son of Man, his Person and his teaching.

-Note: for a fuller discussion of the full three days and three nights as noted above, please see another teaching on this website titled “72 Hours of History.”
+Note: for a fuller discussion of the full three days and three nights as noted above, I invite you to read another teaching on this website titled 72 Hours of History

 In relation to the Exodus-event, which was a paradigm for all later miracles, signs, and wonders, abundant references in the New Testament teach either directly or by clear implication that the death, burial, and resurrection of Jesus of Nazareth were the fulfillment of the Passover, and the emergence of the Church as the new Exodus-event.
 For example, see John 1: 29, 30 (also see Exodus 12: 3, 46), 13: 1, 18: 28, 19: 14; 1 Corinthians 5: 7,8, 10: 1-4; Revelation 5: 6, 9, 12, 12: 11.
 These references and others teach that Jesus was the Passover Lamb inaugurating a “second” Exodus of which the first was a prefigurement.